spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 - An SPDX License List Short Form Identifier.
 For example: `CDDL-1.0`
 - An SPDX License List Short Form Identifier with a unary "+" operator suffix to represent the current version of the license or any later version.
 For example: `CDDL-1.0+`
+- One of the special identifiers "NONE" or "NOASSERTION"
-- An SPDX user defined license reference:
+- A user defined license reference:
   `["DocumentRef-"(idstring)":"]"LicenseRef-"(idstring)`.
   For example:
   `LicenseRef-23`,